Strasza377/Strasza377.github.io/README.md

 <a href="https://www.youtube.com/watch?v=IDrlckQxy0E">Launch Trailer</a>

-Unfortunately this game is no longer available on the app stores as the team was laid off and the project was sunset.
+This game was sunset and is no longer available on the Google or Apple App Stores.

 #### Description and Contributions